You will taste more than just finely crafted, peat-forward Whisky in Longrow Single Malt Peated Whisky...

 but long ago, production shifted east, to the highlands, and now only two remain.
 The third is that they are one of only two distilleries in Scotland that controls all aspects of production on the same premises.
 Think about all that for a moment … about just how special all of that is.

-Springbank produces a range of Whiskies across the favor spectrum, from sweeter “finished” drams through heated and spicy sippers in three brands, including Longrow, Hazelburn, and their namesake Springbank.
+Springbank produces a range of Whiskies across the favor spectrum, from sweeter “finished” drams through heated and spicy sippers in three brands, including Longrow

-Longrow Peated single-malt does NOT punch you in the face with the smoke.
+punch you in the face with the smoke.
 They do it right.
-The smoke is there, no doubt about it.
-But unlike some other peated Whiskies, they correctly see smoke as a spice to be gently savored (Thank You!).
+The smoke is there, no doubt about it, but the way they see smoke is simply as a spice to their craft.